 During the International Day against the use of child soldiers celebrations on 12 February 2017 in Kyoko, the Children’s Friends and the Child Reporters have insisted on child protection being everyone’s duty.

 Parents, teachers, traditional and religious leaders all have an important role to play to raise awareness in the entire community for the respect of the laws that protect the children.
 They must, among other things, report cases or attempts to use children to the authorities and actors for children protection such as UNICEF, the Child Protection department of MONUSCO, and local and international NGOs.

 If the situation persists, the school will remain without children, thus sacrificing tomorrow’s community.

 More information on the protection of children leaving armed forces and groups in DRC

-Thanks to Sweden (SIDA), the USA (USAID), Canada (CIDA), Japan (JICA), the Netherlands, Belgium as well as UNICEF France, Amade, UNICEF Germany and previously CERF for their support to programmes assisting children released from armed groups and forces.
+Thanks to Sweden (SIDA), the USA (USAID), Canada (CIDA), Japan (JICA), the Netherlands, Belgium as well as UNICEF France, Amade Mondiale, UNICEF Germany and CERF for their support to programmes assisting children released from armed groups, forces and militias.